-Defines optional spanning-tree edge from the overdetermined type or record instances in connector instance A to the corresponding overdetermined type or record instances in connector instance B for a virtual connection graph.
+Except for redundant connections it defines an optional spanning-tree edge from the overdetermined type or record instances in connector a to the corresponding overdetermined type or record instances in connector b for a virtual connection graph.
+E.g., from a.R to b.R.
+The full explanation will be given in section 9.4.2.
 The types of the corresponding overdetermined type or record instances shall be the same.